-- 7.4.1.1 Option I students.
+7.4.1.1 Option I students.
 The student must take six advanced degree (5000-, 6000-, or 7000-level) courses, four in the area of specialization and two from other course offerings within the department, or from other TST departments, or from the School of Graduate Studies of the University of Toronto.
-Only two 7000-level courses are permitted. - 7.
-4.1.2 Option II students.
+Only two 7000-level courses are permitted.

+7.4.1.2 Option II students.
 The student must take eight courses (six in the major area or in an interdisciplinary subject area of major interest and two in other areas), at least half of which are at the advanced level and up to half may be 3000-level courses, with the provision that no 3000-level courses may be taken where a 6000-level course is available.
+Only two 7000-level courses are permitted.

+7.4.1.3 Students in the Historical Department.
+Students registered in the Historical Department (either Th.M.
+I or Th.M.
+II) are required to take TSH5001HF (Historiography).

-Only two 7000-level courses are permitted. - 7.4.2 Equivalences.
-Courses taken outside the TST must be offered on a level commensurate with TST advanced degree courses. - 7.4.3 Th.M. in Jewish studies.
+7.4.2 Equivalences.
+Courses taken outside the TST must be offered on a level commensurate with TST advanced degree courses.

+7.4.3 Th.M. in Jewish studies.
 The Jewish studies program is an Option I program normally taken as a two-year full-time program.
 In Year I, the student resides in Jerusalem, and takes an intensive course in Modern Hebrew and five courses at Hebrew University, with the direction and support of the Bat Kol Institute, in the following areas: Jewish prayer, Talmud, Midrash, Jewish Exegesis and Jewish studies for Christians.
 In Year 2, the student is admitted into one of the four TST departments, and takes four courses at the TST (normally three courses in the fall trimester and one course in the winter trimester) in the department of registration.
 Of these, no more than two courses may be taken at the 7000 level.
-After the completion of these courses the student proceeds to research and write a Th.M. thesis. - 7.4.4 ThM in Pastoral Counselling.
+After the completion of these courses the student proceeds to research and write a Th.M. thesis.

+7.4.4 Th.M. in Pastoral Counselling.
 This Option II Program within the Pastoral Department is offered through the TST and the Toronto Institute for Pastoral Education (TIPE).
-It combines advanced-level education in pastoral counselling with the advanced level academic work required in the ThM.
-The specific Program requirements are as follows: - a) Pastoral Counselling Education: two PCE internships, each representing two TST course credits (for a total of four TST course credits).
+It combines advanced-level education in pastoral counselling with the advanced level academic work required in the Th.M..
+The specific Program requirements are as follows:

+a) Pastoral Counselling Education: two PCE internships, each representing two TST course credits (for a total of four TST course credits).
 Each internship requires 400 hours of participation over one year.
-Each is supervised at an advanced level by a b) Four AD-level courses over two years.
+Each is supervised at an advanced level by a CAPPE certified Teaching Supervisor.

+b) Four AD-level courses over two years.
 Of these, one each year may be at the Ontario Institute for Studies in Education or at the School of Social Work of the University of Toronto.
 The student should choose courses relating to the area of specialization, consulting with her or his clinical and academic supervisors, and taking into consideration CAPPE requirements for certification.

-CAPPE certified Teaching Supervisor.